anarduino/mcp7940/README.md

 mcp7940
 =======

-Arduino Library for the MCP7940N Real Time Clock
+Arduino Library for the MCP7940 Real Time Clock
+ - Used in the Anarduino miniWireless and several other projects